#TeenMom2 Dad Adam Lind Fails Court-Ordered Drug Test

 Adam Lind is back in the headlines after reportedly failing a court-ordered drug test.

-After allegedly quitting Teen Mom 2 because MTV was making him look like a neglectful parent, Adam Lind has allegedly suffered a major set back in his custody battles against Chelsea Houska and Taylor Halbur.
+After allegedly quitting Teen Mom 2 because MTV was making him look like a neglectful parent, Adam Lind has allegedly suffered a major setback in his custody battles against Chelsea Houska and Taylor Halbur.

 According to a new report, Houska and Halbur, who each share one daughter with Lind, suspected he was using drugs and took him to court in hopes of proving his bad behavior to a judge.